 For example, one telework approach we adopted was the push to integrate both Jabber and Skype in our office.
 We use Jabber because it’s our university’s preferred tool, and Skype because students – and particularly our large number of international postdocs – who we serve already use it.
 Adopting video conferencing helped us in two big ways:

-Because we can see the benefit, we’ve thrown all of our knowledge and creative problem solving abilities to tenaciously figuring this out, collectively.
-Rather than organize an all day MBTI ‘team building’ training at our Retreat Week, developing our telework policy has been a team building exercise over the an entire year.
+Because we can see the benefit, we’ve thrown all of our knowledge and creative problem-solving abilities to tenaciously figuring this out, collectively.
+Rather than organize an all-day MBTI ‘team building’ training at our Retreat Week, developing our telework policy has been a team building exercise over the entire year.

 For those of you who don’t know university career services, two key metrics are about how many programs and how many counseling appointments you can offer in a year.
 Our telework policy has positioned us to collaborate around programs and offer more 1:1 appointments a year.
 We’ve found that developing the level of tailored programming students/postdocs now need takes time and more than one brain – and now our group can constantly collaborate.
 Offering not just the number of appointments students/postdocs need, but at the time they want them, is now more of a possibility because we can offer 8am and 5pm appointments.

-The point is that every student service office I know is hitting a pain point around increased demand for services.
-It’s clear that our stakeholders: university leadership, faculty, students, postdocs, parents etc. want us to play an expanded role, of leader, presenter, counselor, resource developer, that few of us were prepared for in our academic training or previous experience.
+The point is that every student service office I know is hitting a pain point around the increased demand for services.
+It’s clear that our stakeholders: university leadership, faculty, students, postdocs, parents, etc. want us to play an expanded role; that of leader, presenter, counselor, resource developer, that few of us were prepared for in our academic training or previous experience.
 Some of us are getting additional staff to tackle the increased demands, but many of us aren’t.
 But my sense is that the solution isn’t just going to be about having more staff.
 It’s going to be about two things:

-Based on what’s going on in the field, I think that the success of a university career center will stand or fall not on it’s big vision, new new program, or it’s innovative use of technology.
-It’s going to succeed or fail based on it’s ability to prevent our staffs from burning out from the demand for tailored programs, services, counseling and resources required really be of value.
+Based on what’s going on in the field, I think that the success of a university career center will stand or fall not on its big vision, a new program, or it’s innovative use of technology.
+It’s going to succeed or fail based on its ability to prevent our staffs from burning out from the demand for tailored programs, services, counseling and resources required really be of value.